lipinght/PBICookbook/DeploymentPatterns/DeploymentPatterns.md

 ## Type of Questions this Session will Address
 *	What does enterprise content distribution deployment pattern look like?
 * What type of license is involved in this deployment pattern?
-* What artifacts how usually involved in this deployment patterno?
+* What artifacts how usually involved in this deployment pattern?

 ## Overview